poojanagrawal/mesalabs-day1/lab1/README.md

 and density profiles.
 These help you keep a close eye on your model and can help you identify problems and potential improvements.

-For now, let's focus on the terminal output.
+For now, let us focus on the terminal output.
 One important field for our purposes is the central hydrogen fraction (``H_cntr``), which tells you how far along the main-sequence evolution your model is.
 Note that it initially changes extremely slowly.
 This is because MESA starts